 These bone spurs are smooth and cause discomfort when it brushes on other bones, soft tissues such as tendons, ligaments or nerves.
 It can also happen anywhere in the skeletal system.
 A common cause of pain in the foot is a bone spur especially among the elderly.

-Causes of a bone spur on top of foot
+Causes of a bone spur on top of the foot

 - Old people are susceptible to bone spur on top of the foot due to severe stress, pressure or rubbing of the area for long periods of time.
 The wearing out of the cartilage due to the aging process can result to joint pain.